 Karen Thurland is a native of St. Croix.
 She holds a Bachelors Degree in Social Services from Montclair State University, a Masters in History from Adelphi University and her Ph.D. from Union Institute and University.
 Ms. Thurland served as the Director of Curriculum, Instruction and Library Services from 1987 to 1995 after which she accepted the position of Assistant Principal of Arthur A. Richards Junior High School.
 Ms. Thurland, an author, is currently an active retiree engaged in researching and writing about Virgin Islands historical subjects and events.

 Vernon Araujo moved to the Virgin Islands from Antigua at the age of three.
-Mr. Araujo was a graduate of Antilles School before receiving a BS in Communication from Boston College in 2006.
-Since his return to St. Thomas that same year, he has co-founded the STT-STJ Young Professionals Network, and is on the Board of the Virgin Islands Olympic Committee, as well as the Virgin Islands Council on the Arts.
-Mr. Araujo currently co-owns a marketing company by the name of Melee Media, and has been the Development Director at Family Resource Center for the past three years.
-He has received various Legislative Certificates of Recognition for his work in the community, and continues to engage in community service.
+Mr. Araujo was a graduate of Antilles School on St. Thomas before receiving a BS in Communication from Boston College.
+Mr. Araujo currently represents the Virgin Islands as a Director on the Mid Atlantic Arts board.
+He also serves on the Junior Achievement of the Virgin Islands board, and now works as Director of Philanthropy and Community Relations for Alpine Securities.
+He has received various Legislative Certificates of Recognition for his work in the community, and continues to volunteer at Family Resource Center and engage in community service.

 P.O.
 Box 404